EconomyLens.com

 Related

-European regulators found Meta had “no effective controls” to check if children were simply creating accounts by entering false birth dates.
-The EU also said Meta’s tool to report the presence of children on Facebook or Instagram was “difficult to use and not effective, requiring up to seven clicks just to access the reporting form.”
-Meta also “inadequately” identified the risks of children under 13 accessing the apps and the potential for exposure to “age-inappropriate experiences.”
-An EU official said the risks to children included “bullying, harassment” and “violent content.”
-Brussels added Meta’s risk assessment “contradicts large bodies of evidence” from across the EU that indicate around 10 to 12 percent of under-13s access the platforms.
+European regulators found that Meta had “no effective controls” to check if children were simply creating accounts by entering false birth dates.
+The EU also stated that Meta’s tool to report the presence of children on Facebook or Instagram was “difficult to use and not effective, requiring up to seven clicks just to access the reporting form”.
+Meta also “inadequately” identified the risks of children under 13 accessing the apps and the potential for exposure to “age-inappropriate experiences”.
+An EU official noted that the risks to children included “bullying, harassment,” and “violent content”.
+Brussels added that Meta’s risk assessment “contradicts large bodies of evidence” from across the EU indicating that around 10 to 12 percent of under-13s access the platforms.
 Meta can avoid fines by offering remedies for the breaches.

 The May 2024 probe into Meta is wide-ranging.
-EU regulators are still looking into how Meta protects users’ physical and mental well-being, as well as the “addictive” design of Facebook and Instagram.
-Alongside the EU’s investigations into online platforms, Brussels this month said an EU-developed age-check app was ready to go.
-During a press conference in Strasbourg, Virkkunen told EU states to speed up the app’s roll-out so that European citizens can use it by the end of 2026.
+EU regulators are still looking into how Meta protects users’ physical and mental wellbeing, as well as the “addictive” design of Facebook and Instagram.
+Alongside the EU’s investigations into online platforms, Brussels this month announced that an EU-developed age-check app was ready to go.
+During a press conference in Strasbourg, Virkkunen urged EU states to speed up the app’s rollout so that European citizens can use it by the end of 2026.

 Wednesday’s moves are part of several measures taken by the EU.
-Last month, the EU said four pornographic platforms including Pornhub were allowing children to access adult content, and separately launched an investigation into Snapchat over suspected child protection failings.
+Last month, the EU stated that four pornographic platforms, including Pornhub, were allowing children to access adult content and separately launched an investigation into Snapchat over suspected child protection failings.

 © 2024 AFP